danitrod/discovery-k8s-lab/README.md

 ## Step-by-step

-This step by step guide assumes a Linux/Unix like shell usage.
+This step-by-step guide assumes a Linux/Unix like shell usage.
 Slight adpatations might be necessary for different CLI shells.

 ### Step 1